 - 3 tablespoon Honey

 - 1- 2 tablespoon Water (If required, see note 2)

 - Extra desiccated coconut For dusting (optional)

 - Place the dates, cocoa powder, desiccated coconut, coconut oil (if using) weetbix, seeds and honey in the food process or mini chopper.

 - Mix ingredients well, until they are starting to form a ball.Add a little water if required and blitz again to help bring the mixture together.

 - Take the mixture out, divide evenly and roll into balls.

 - (Optional) Roll balls in the remaining desiccated coconut.

-- Cover and place in the fridge to cool and set.
+- Cover and place in an airtight container in the fridge to cool and set.
 Enjoy!